ggonza39/outty-scrum-project/Sprint-Planning/Sprint-1/Contribution-Analysis.md

 # Sprint 1: Contribution Analysis

 ## Executive Summary
-This report provides a comprehensive analysis of team contributions for the "Outty" project during Sprint 1.
+This report provides a comprehensive analysis of cummulative team contributions for the "Outty" project through Sprint 1.
 Metrics are derived from Git numstat data across all branches to provide a transparent view of code volume and architectural development.

 ## Metric Definitions
 To ensure accurate interpretation of the data, the metrics are defined as follows: